js-cookie/js-cookie/README.md

 Default: path of page where the cookie was created.

-Define the path where cookie is valid. *By default the path of the cookie is the path of the page where the cookie was created (standard browser behavior).* If you want to make it available for instance across the entire page use `path: '/'`.
+Define the path where cookie is valid. *By default the path of the cookie is the path of the page where the cookie was created (standard browser behavior).* If you want to make it available for instance across the entire domain use `path: '/'`.

     domain: 'example.com'